-A brilliant homage to the classic festive ballet The Nutcracker, this ad sees a group of female friends out having fun in a bar, when one of them starts flirting with the Nutcracker Prince.
-Cue the entrance of the Mouse King, who tries to take her off the Prince.
+A brilliant homage to the classic festive ballet, The Nutcracker, this ad sees a group of female friends out having fun in a bar, when one of them starts dancing with the Nutcracker Prince.
+Cue the entrance of the Mouse King, who tries to cut in.

 The narrative challenged the concept of the typical Baileys drinker – the company was no longer angling for an older, more sedate audience but a younger, savvier crowd, and it managed to convey this shift without alienating anyone along the way.

 This cheeky, forward-thinking ad (perhaps inspired by Disney's Frozen, also 2013) put two fingers up to traditional Christmas fairytales by showing a ‘princess’ who is both capable of looking after herself and not held in the sway of the Prince’s charms.

 Coupled with a great message, the ad itself is stunning – gorgeous set design from Sarah Greenwood (of Atonement and 2005 Pride & Prejudice fame), punky, ethereal costumes and amazing choreography and performances courtesy of The Royal Ballet and Benjamin Millepied, who worked on Black Swan.
 Directed by the hugely talented commercial director Ringan Ledwidge through BBH, the spot premiered on Channel 4 before the first TV screening of Black Swan.

 TBWA\ was behind a hugely successful campaign for Absolut Vodka.
 The long-running campaign launched in 1980 and featured bottle-led creative in a huge variety of iterations, prompting sales of the spirit to rocket over the following 20 years.
 Playful, challenging, artistic; the seemingly rigid format actually allowed and encouraged freedom of message and intent.